AfricaEuropeCoreAI/Kujenga/course/source/gallery/lesson1/plot_howtobehappy.rst

 If you can solve the problem above, you have the mathematics needed to work through the rest of this lesson.
-But, irrespective of whether you can solve the problem above or not, we recommend you have a look at `Kahn Academy's Calculus 1 course <https://www.khanacademy.org/math/calculus-1>`_.
-These calculus skills are part of the building blocks you need to complete the Kujenga course.
+But, irrespective of whether you can solve the problem above or not, we recommend you have a look at `Khan Academy's Calculus 1 course <https://www.khanacademy.org/math/calculus-1>`_.
+These calculus skills are part of the building blocks needed for the Kujenga course.

 A line through the data